-Joseph J. Bucheck III (Marketing Materials, Administrator, Posters, Cards, Program Guides, Photography, Rehearsal Assistant, Administrative Assistant) has over 40 plus years in dance, entertainment, and the theatre industry.
+Joseph J. Bucheck III (Marketing Materials, Posters, Cards, Program Guides, Photography, Rehearsal Assistant, ) has over 42 plus years in the professional dance, entertainment, and the theatre industry.
 While his vast professional experience includes a prominent career on the stage, he has been a prominent acting coach, and he has worked behind the scenes as a professional I.A.T.S.E Stagehand.
 Depending on the the need of the show, as a stagehand, he could be called upon in different departments such as a truck loader, electrician, rigger, in the props department, and in wardrobe – mainly as a dresser for both women, and men.
-He as worked with countless internationally renowned ballet companies, rock and country music concerts, National Broadway Tours, cabaret style concert acts, symphony orchestras, operas, ice shows, industrial shows, and even circuses!
+He as worked with countless internationally renowned ballet companies, rock and country music stars, and bands in concerts, National Broadway Tours, cabaret style concert acts, symphony orchestras, operas, ice shows, industrial shows, and even circuses!

 For over 35 years years while at Ballet Florida, he was the Resident Company Character Actor.
 There, he also served as Company Tour Manager, Director of Marketing, and simultaneously as the Director of Audience Services.
 He worked very closely with the Development Department during many fundraising projects and membership drives.
 For a several years, he was asked to serve as the Administrator for Academy of Ballet Florida to help build the school.
 When he returned to his duties of Director of Audience Services, he always stayed closely connected, and continually to worked with the Academy and its students until the year, and the day it closed.

-Over the past few decades, as a graphic artist, his work has appeared in local, national and international publications.
+Over the past few decades, as a graphic artist and photographer, his work has appeared in local, national and international publications.
 He has designed dozens of websites, and presently works closely with other arts organizations either as a consultant, and/or on their websites, and printed and other marketing materials.